minggarcia/minggarcia/README.md

 - 🔭 I’m currently working on my final project <a href='https://final-project-knit2gether.herokuapp.com/'>knit2gether</a>
-- 🚀 Just graduated an immersive Web Development Bootcamp and would love to work as an Frontend Developer although I'm not scared of a little backend here and there.
+- 🚀 Just graduated an immersive Web Development Bootcamp and i am now working as a junior web developer.
 - 🖍 Very interested to learn more about UX/UI and all things Frontend...
-- 🌱 I’m currently learning Typescript, Javascript, Node.js, Next.js, React.js, CSS, PostgresSQL,etc
+- 🌱 I’m currently learning Typescript, Javascript, Node.js, Next.js, React.js, Vue.js, CSS, PostgresSQL,etc
 - 😄 Pronouns: she/her
 - 🐢 I am new to coding so i'm taking baby steps.
 Really loving the journey so far!
 - ⚡ Fun fact: made my webapp out of my obsession with knitting 🧶